South West African Class Hd: Reclassification

 A system of grouping narrow gauge locomotives into classes was only adopted by the SAR somewhere between 1928 and 1930 and at that point these three locomotives, along with six similar locomotives which were built to a revised design and placed in service by the SAR in SWA in 1922, were all designated Class NG5.
 The original three locomotives retained their original German engine numbers, but the SW prefix was done away with since the two Class NG1 locomotives with duplicate engine numbers were being withdrawn from service at the time.

 Service

-They remained in service in SWA for their entire working lives, until they were all withdrawn from service when the narrow gauge lines of the SWA system were regauged to Cape gauge in 1960.
-Since they were unsuitable for use on the narrow gauge line in the Langkloof, all six of the 1922 vintage Class NG5 locomotives were sold as scrap in 1962.
+They remained on the SWA for their entire working lives, and all were withdrawn when the 2 ft gauge lines of the SWA system were widened to Cape gauge in 1960.
+Since they were unsuitable for use on the 2 ft line in the Langkloof, all six of the 1922 vintage Class NG5 locomotives were scrapped in 1962.

-Two of the 1912 vintage ex Class Hd locomotives were preserved.
-No. 40 was plinthed on the Usakos railway station platform while no. 41 was plinthed outside Otjiwarongo railway station.
+Two of the 1912 ex-Class Hd locomotives were preserved.
+No. 40 was plinthed on the Usakos railway station platform while No. 41 was plinthed outside Otjiwarongo railway station.